kristy-fournier/PartyJukebox/readme.md

 The client is a web application that can be hosted on any server, it need not be the same device running the music player.
 * If the app is being setup for a large group, you can distribute the url (via QR code, for example) with `?ip=YOURSERVERHOSTNAME:19054` set as an attribute after the url.
 ### Server Setup:
-**Pre-setup:** If you want the songs to have art associated with them, it is all hosted on and retrieved from LastFM, and you will need to sign up for a developer app, and put your key \
+**Pre-setup:** If you want the songs to have art associated with them, it is all hosted on and retrieved from LastFM, and you will need to sign up for a developer app, and put your key in the database generator \
 \
 The server side consists of 3 files